JLDevOps/SCP-Extractor/README.md

 ## Usage
 To run the extraction script, do the following:

-1. To scan an image, you can run:
+1. Run the extract.py script:
     ```shell
     python extract.py
     ```